This post may contain affiliate links | For further details, please read our privacy policy

 So, we attempted to build our first ever piece of furniture – an entryway table – and it was unbelievably easy!

 The best part?
 We only spent $30 on wood!
 You can’t find a custom-built piece of furniture for that price anywhere.
+Once it was built, I turned to my favorite console table decor ideas to perfectly decorate it for our space.

 The dimensions for this piece will be different depending on what you need for you own space.
 My console table is only a foot deep but you may want something deeper so you will have to modify accordingly.
 The process to build it will be the same, just the measurements will be different.